;

 After completing my college education and getting my teaching license, I eventually landed a job as a physical education teacher in a local elementary school.
 I loved my job and enjoyed teaching physical education to kids.

-However, the year I was pregnant with my oldest child, I started to view the school system differently than I ever had before.
+However, the year I was pregnant with my oldest child, I started to view the school system differently.

 While teaching at a public school, I began noticing things that bothered me.